 - a (regular) cavesson that lies clear of the jaw bones and has reasonable clearance

-- the throat lash should also have sufficient clearance (2-3 fingers) so as not to over tighten when the horse drops his nose & engages on the bit.
+- the throat lash should also have sufficient clearance (2-3 fingers).

 A well fitting bridle will have all of these basic elements, plus the aesthetic ones:

 - all the buckles should be aligned as equally as possible & lie on a line with the top corner of the eye - buckles shouldn't be by the horses ears or below the eye!

 - the browband should cover the top of the splits

 - the cavesson strap should be the correct length & not stick out from behind the nose